We want to make a lasting difference in health of your family.

 “Completely resected.
 It extended in the right lower lobe but we had an adequate margin.
 All [lymph] nodes were negative.
 All margins were negative.
 There is no need for chemotherapy or radiation, just surveillance imaging Q6 months for 2 years and yearly thereafter.”

-My mother is now 85, she leads an independent life, walks for miles, and continues to have a close and joyous relationship with my growing daughter.
+My mother is now 88, she leads an independent life, walks for miles, and continues to have a close and joyous relationship with her granddaughter.

-For me, a true revelation in this story was not the fact that there I was, plugged into a Harvard medical system for 20 years, getting a pessimistic “nothing to do” verdict from one major surgeon – and then getting a completely different assessment and action plan from another expert, working just next door to the first one, in the same hospital system.
+A true revelation in this story for me was not the fact that there I was, plugged into a Harvard medical system for 20 years, getting a pessimistic “nothing to do” verdict from one major surgeon.
+It was also not the fact that I got a completely different assessment and action plan from another expert.
+Who was working just next door to the first one, in the same hospital system.
+A true revelation for me was the specific reason why the second surgeon preferred to resect the primary tumor.
+That made the most profound impact on me.
+He explained:

 “If we do not resect and let the tumor keep growing, however slowly it does grow, the risk of internal transformation of this type of tumor into a more aggressive “classic” lung cancer would become nearly certain.
 Whereas for other small lesions this risk is very small.
 So we have to remove the primary tumor.”

-It is this explanation, confirmed by another medical oncologist who studied the behavior of such lung tumors, that convinced us of a need to act and take operative risks.
+It is this explanation, confirmed by another medical oncologist who studied the behavior of such lung tumors, that convinced us of a need to act and accept risks of surgical operation and general anesthesia.

 Both experts were profoundly knowledgeable in their field.
-Both were highly experienced.
+Both experts were highly experienced.
 It was not a question of one doctor being “better” than the other.
-For me, the difference between them was the intensity of focus and awareness of the changing landscape of treatment of this type of tumor.
+For me, the difference between them was the intensity of focus and awareness of the changing landscape of treatment for this type of tumor.

-It was like having a stomach ulcer and reaching out to the best gastroenterologist before the Helicobacter pylori was accepted as the cause of ulcers.
+Imagine, if you had a stomach ulcer and reached out to the “best” gastroenterologist before the Helicobacter pylori was accepted as the cause of ulcers.
 Everywhere you would turn to, you’d get a “classic” advice to “lower your stress and reduce stomach acidity”.
 But if you were to find Barry Marshall and Robin Warren – you’d get a very different advice (which was ridiculed at the time by most medical experts).
 But it was Drs.
-Marshall and Warren who would cure your ulcer, not all other experts.
+Marshall and Warren who could cure your ulcer, not all other experts.

-Yes, we all know that misdiagnosis and suboptimal treatment decisions happen all the time, but when one experiences them first hand and in a loved one – it makes a personal impact.
+Yes, we all know that misdiagnosis and suboptimal treatment decisions happen all the time.
+But when you experience it first hand, in a loved one, it makes a personal impact.

-Patients may think they have all corners covered, they have health insurance and perhaps they could reach a top-notch doctor in their community or at a fancy foreign clinic.
-But just as my mother and I experienced, being at a top hospital does not guarantee a precise diagnosis and the best treatment – even when it’s available and affordable!
+Patients may think they have all corners covered, they have health insurance and perhaps they could reach a top-notch doctor in their community or at a fancy brand-name clinic.
+But just as my mother and I experienced, being at a top hospital does not guarantee a precise, correct, and complete diagnosis.
+It does not guarantee the most appropriate treatment, even when it’s available and affordable!

 History of medicine is, of course, full of such examples:

-In colorectal cancer, Prof. Bill Heald developed a superior method of colorectal cancer resection in the early 1980s (TME operation), but it was not accepted “until mid- or even late 1990s” – here is a top rectal cancer surgeon from Stockholm discussing how this superior rectal cancer treatment was slow to spread around the world.
+In colorectal cancer, Prof. Bill Heald developed a superior method of colorectal cancer resection in the early 1980s (TME operation).
+It reduced colorectal cancer recurrence rates from 20-30% to 5-10%.
+But his surgical method was not widely accepted “until mid- or even late 1990s” – as a top rectal cancer surgeon from Stockholm discusses in one of our video conversations.

 Another UK medical review found that “As many as 20% to 30% of epileptics may have been misdiagnosed.
 Many of these patients may have cardiovascular syncope, with abnormal movements due to cerebral hypoxia, which may be difficult to differentiate from epilepsy on clinical grounds.”

-Whether it’s multiple sclerosis, heart attack (especially in women) or ovarian cancer, a significant percentage of patients are misdiagnosed, delayed to receive appropriate care or never get a personalized treatment plan that the right experts for them could have provided fast and efficiently.
+Whether it’s multiple sclerosis, heart attack (especially in women) or ovarian cancer, a significant percentage of patients are misdiagnosed, delayed to receive appropriate care, or never get a personalized treatment plan – which the right experts could have provided fast.

-Our goal is to highlight and to spread as widely as possible an awareness of better diagnostic and treatment options that are often available.
-And they are often available not far away from home but locally – simply by exploring more options, talking to local clinicians, perhaps daring to challenge the “first verdict” of a “grey-haired professor”.
+Our goal is to highlight and share as widely as possible an awareness of better diagnostic and treatment options that are often available.
+They are often available not far away from home but locally.
+A patient “simply” has to explore more options, talk more to local clinicians, dare to challenge the “first verdict” of a “grey-haired professor”.

-Convincing patients, who are under stress and may not have the knowledge and wherewithal to push medical system hard, until all options are explored and the right one is found, is hard.
+It is not easy to convince patients, who are under stress and may not have the knowledge and wherewithal to push had the medical system to work better, until all options are explored, and until the right treatment is found.

 Why video interviews?

-Video interview format provides personified, easily digestible, evidence-driven, bite-size medical information to people.
-This format is especially popular and accessible to people outside the “Western world”, because videos are perfect for mobile phones and often it’s the only internet access people have.
-Bandwidth is not a problem, our videos are hosted on a private platform that optimizes videos for low-bandwidth networks.
+Expert video interview format provides personified, easily digestible, evidence-driven, bite-size medical information to people.
+This format is especially popular and accessible to people outside the “Western world”, because videos are perfect for mobile phones.
+That is often the only internet access people have.
+Bandwidth is not a problem, our videos are hosted on a platform that optimizes videos for low-bandwidth networks.

 I am convinced that dry long-form medical texts on websites filled with blinking advertisements and sponsorships (“Web MD”-style) are not fit for 21st century.
 They are also riddled with conflicts of interest.

-Seeing an interview, where a knowledgeable and experienced physician shares professional and personal wisdom, makes an emotional impact that goes beyond factual information transfer.
-This emotional impact matters perhaps more than facts do.
+A video interview, where a knowledgeable and experienced medical expert shares professional and personal wisdom, makes an emotional impact that goes beyond transfer of factual information.
+There is an emotional impact.
+It matters more than facts do.

-Seeing conversations with multiple experts from different institutions and different countries speak confidently on a given topic and exploring a given issue from multiple angles empowers patients to be more confident when they discuss treatment options with their doctors.
+Conversations with experts from different institutions and countries, who speak confidently on a topic of their life-long professional interest, who explore an issue from multiple angles, empower patients in 193 countries to be more confident when they discuss treatment options with their local doctors.

 No conflicts of interest

-Importantly, this project has zero conflicts of interest.
+Importantly, our project has zero conflicts of interest.

 We are 100% independent, we are not affiliated with any commercial or academic entity.
 We are absolutely “non-denominational”.
-We also do not mention any names of hospitals where the experts we interview work at, only a university name they are affiliated with.
+We do not favor any hospitals or medical groups.
+In fact, we do not mention any names of hospitals where the experts we interview work at.
+We only mention a university name that an expert is affiliated with.

-Our project’s strategy could be called an “Art gallery model”.
+Our strategy could be called an “Art gallery model”

-In a gallery that displays a Monet painting, a thousand people pass through and see the masterpiece for free or for a small fee.
-Then one person might come along and buy the Monet.
-This will pay for whole gallery upkeep.
-Therefore, tens of thousands of people benefit from seeing the masterpiece for free and one affluent connoisseur pays for it all with a purchase.
+An art gallery displays a Monet or Rembrandt or Goya painting.
+A thousand people pass through and see the masterpiece for free or for a small fee.
+Then one person might come along and buy a Monet.
+This one purchase will pay for whole gallery upkeep.
+In this way, tens of thousands of people benefit from seeing the masterpiece for free, and one affluent connoisseur pays for it all with one purchase.

-Our project works similarly: hundreds of thousands of people from around the world see all our video conversations with world’s best experts for free.
-Our videos have information translated into 23 languages and we run 15+ language-localized websites.
+Our project works similarly.
+Hundreds of thousands of people from around the world see all our video conversations with world’s best experts for free.
+Without annoying and conflicted advertisements.
+Without conflicted sponsorships by hospitals or pharmaceutical companies.
+Our videos have information translated into 23 languages and we run many language-localized website mirrors.

 It takes about $10,000 of all-in costs to make one video interview.
-The van Goghs and Monets in our “gallery” are our experts.
-Then one person, usually a sophisticated “professional”, like a management consultant or an international lawyer comes along and becomes interested to check if her family member’s diagnosis and treatment plan are on par with what the world best experts could offer.
-So she purchases our services.
+The van Goghs, Monets, and Rembrandts in our “gallery” are the experts.
+Then one person, usually a “professional”, a management consultant, international lawyer, IT engineer or a banker, comes along.
+They may be interested to check if their family member’s diagnosis and treatment plan are on par with what the world’s experts, who totally focus on that specific situation, could offer.
+So they purchases one of our services.
 This enables us to sustain and grow the project with more interviews.

 To date, a ratio of free video views to a paying client is >10,000 to 1.
 Thus, public benefit significantly dominates over commercial part.
 We think it s a fair deal.

-Therefore, provision of a specific online service is perhaps the only way to sustain and grow such “medicine+media” project.
+Therefore, provision of a specific online service is the only way to sustain and grow a “medicine+media” project.

-Obviously very few of site’s visitors can afford such services or, indeed, could understand the real value of services (although we work hard to explain it).
-But many thousands of people find and watch our interviews for free, and that fulfills our mission of sharing expertise and wisdom of top experts with people who could use this information for their benefit.
+Obviously very few of site’s visitors can afford our services or, indeed, could grasp a real value of our services (although we work hard to explain it).
+But hundreds of thousands of people find and watch our interviews for free.
+That fulfills our mission of sharing expertise and wisdom of top experts with people who could use this information for their benefit.

 How do we finance the project?

 This project is financed entirely by facilitating expert opinions and routing clinical cases to those experts around the world who match the case most closely.
-This strategy seeks to replicate my mother’s lung tumor situation – when the second surgeon’s expertise – because it matched my mother’s situation perfectly – completely transformed her treatment plan.
+This strategy seeks to replicate my mother’s lung tumor situation.
+The second surgeon’s expertise matched my mother’s situation perfectly, and, therefore, completely transformed her treatment plan and prognosis.

-We also provide a referral system to the experts around the world who match the patient’s situation like lock and key.
-And it’s a two-way benefit for experts and patients.
-A given expert would much prefer to take care of the patient who fits perfectly his clinical and research interest.
+We also provide a referral system for patient to the experts around the world who match the patient’s situation like lock and key.
+And it’s a two-way benefit for both experts and patients.
+A given expert would much prefer to take care of the patient who fits perfectly their clinical and research interest.

 Experts also benefit by communicating their clinical wisdom on medical topics of their interest to the whole world.
 After all, educating the public beyond one’s own patients is a part of physician’s professional calling.